mapbox/logbt/readme.md

 The goal of `logbt` is to provide immediate feedback on why and how a C/C++ program crashed.

 Normally when a C/C++ program crashes the kernel will only print something minimal like `Segmentation fault: 11`.
-However, with `logbt` you will see a detailed output that includes the exit code and a backtrace that shows the exact [callstack](https://github.com/mapbox/cpp/blob/master/glossary.md#callstack) for the crash.
+However, with `logbt` you will see a detailed output that includes:

-So, if you are seeing any one of the following errors, then `logbt` is ready to help you:

- - `Bus error: 10` - SIGBUS
- - `Segmentation fault: 11` - SIGSEGV
- - `Abort trap: 6` - SIGABRT
- - `Illegal instruction: 4` - SIGILL
- - `Floating point exception: 8` - SIGFPE
+ - the exit code of the program printed to stdout (normally the exit code is not visible in logs)
+ - the backtrace that shows the lines of code involved in the crash [aka. the callstack](https://github.com/mapbox/cpp/blob/master/glossary.md#callstack) for the crash

 The `logbt` command can also: